 Next start date:

 A picture speaks a thousand data points.
 In a data-driven world, the ability to present large amounts of information through visualizations is increasingly important for business success.
 The career outlook for professionals who are well-versed in these tools is extremely bright.

 In this three-course certificate program, we’ll explore ways to organize and derive meaning from data by using data visualization tools and techniques.
 You’ll learn how to create rich, intuitive visualizations that can help your organization make more insightful decisions.
-Use principles drawn from the fields of visual design, perceptual psychology and cognitive science to develop your ability to make data make sense for everyone.
+Use principles drawn from the fields of visual design, perceptual psychology and cognitive science to develop your ability to make the data make sense for everyone.